elix/elix.org/content/mixins.md

 A common case of the above rule is a mixin that will store the value of property for the benefit of other mixins and classes.
 Such a mixin is said to
 "back" the property.

 In this situation, the recommendation is to have the setter record the new value of the property *before* invoking `super`.
 This ensures that, if the base class' property setter immediately inspects the property's value via the getter, the latest value will be returned.
-All other work of the mixin should be done
-*after* invoking `super`, as usual.
+All other work of the mixin should be done *after* invoking `super`, as usual.

-    let propertySymbol = Symbol('property');
+    let propertyKey = Symbol('property');

     const SampleMixin = (base) => class Sample extends base {
       get property() {
-        return this[propertySymbol];
+        return this[propertyKey];
       }
       set property(value) {
-        // Save latest value before invoking super. this[propertySymbol] = value;
+        // Save latest value before invoking super. this[propertyKey] = value;
         // At this point, getter invocations will get the right value.
         // Now invoke super.
         if ('property' in base.prototype) { super.property = value; }